The Coronavirus Is A Good Reason To Quit Vaping

 So, now is as good a time as any to quit your vaping or smoking habit.
 But, we know — it's no simple task.
 “Telling people [to stop], is a fair thing to say, but it’s also not a realistic thing,” Dr. Pirzada says.
 “It’s certainly not as easy as telling people to go wash their hands.
 We advise people not to touch their face, but we still do it because it’s a habit.
 It’s hard to tell someone to quit vaping, [especially] when they’re worried about everything, including their life as well as their finances.”

-It's worth mentioning that right now, the Centers for Disease Control and Prevention advises avoiding close contact with others when possible.
+It's worth mentioning that right now, the Public Health Agency of Canada advises avoiding close contact with others when possible.
 In that light, cutting out your visits to the store to pick up packs of cigarettes or vaping pods can only be a good thing.
 After all, we’re all in this together.
 Refraining from the habit now helps keep you safe — and others too.

 Advertisement